 Base salaries for the Named Executive Officers are determined based upon job responsibilities, level of experience, individual performance, and the peer group compensation information described above.
 No Named Executive Officers are entitled to any automatic base salary increases, and all base salary increases are determined by the Compensation Committee in its discretion.
-The Compensation Committee reviews any proposed salary increase for our Chief Executive Officer in executive session without Company management present.
+The Compensation Committee reviews any proposed base salary increase for our Chief Executive Officer in executive session without Company management present.

-As described above, in December 2020, the Compensation Committee reviewed each Named Executive Officer's base salary and determined to increase Mr. Rittichier's base salary from \$450,000 to \$475,000, Mr. Minichiello's base salary from \$350,000 to \$365,000 and Mr. Lu's base salary from \$294,000 to \$310,000.
+As described above, in March 2022, the Compensation Committee reviewed each Named Executive Officer's base salary and determined to increase Mr. Rittichier's base salary from \$475,000 to \$500,000, maintain Mr. Minichiello's base salary at \$365,000 and maintain Mr. Lu's base salary at \$310,000.

-Annual Cash Incentives
+Short-Term Cash Incentives